If the first pencilling is my least favourite part, I find mixing the colours the most fun part.

 Years ago I decided I wanted to learn making digital images and 3D scenes.
 I bought a Dummies-book and I started full of enthusiasm, being under the impression that from now on my limits would be solved soon and my new possibilities would be endless!

 After a week dragging myself through the lessons, I slowly started to hate it.
 Everyday I had forgotten what I had learned the day before.
-And every day I felt guilty about the lost time.
+And every day I felt guilty about the lost painting-time.
 My aversion was growing rapidly.
 Not because I don’t like the computer (usually I’m glued to the screen too much), but this felt like doing algebra.
 In the week I tried to learn the beginnings of that digital drawing program, I could have drawn 7 models by hand!
 Everything inside me was unwilling to follow the course.